wp-plugins/multibanco-ifthen-software-gateway-for-woocommerce/readme.txt

 = I need technical support.
 Who should I contact, IfthenPay or Webdados? =

-Although this is the official IfthenPay WooCommerce plugin, the development and support is [http://www.webdados.pt](Webdados) responsability.
+Although this is the official IfthenPay WooCommerce plugin, the development and support is [Webdados](http://www.webdados.pt) responsability.
-For free/standard support you should use the support foruns here at WordPress.org For premium/urgent support or custom developments you should contact [http://www.webdados.pt/contactos/](Webdados) directly.
+For free/standard support you should use the support foruns here at WordPress.org For premium/urgent support or custom developments you should contact [Webdados](http://www.webdados.pt/contactos/) directly.
 Charges may (and most certainly will) apply.

 == Changelog ==

+= 1.7.2 =
+* Small changes on the callback validation to better debug possible argument errors

+= 1.7.1 =
+* Ask IfthenPay for "Callback" activation directly from the plugin settings screen
+* Settings screen fields re-organization in a more logical order
+* Adjustments in the plugin description and FAQ
+* Minor fix to avoid a PHP Notice on WPML string registration

 = 1.7.0.2 =
 * Fixing version numbers